How To Care For Your Heart In Winters

 Besides, as the temperature starts to fall, your blood pressure and cholesterol levels start shooting up, thus putting you at an increased risk of a heart attack.

 Here are a few instances where a person may be exposed to a host of cardiovascular ailments:

-Going for a run or brisk walking in the harsh, cold weather can cause exertion, thereby increasing the demand for oxygen to the heart.
+Going for a run or brisk walking in harsh, cold weather can cause exertion, thereby increasing the demand for oxygen to the heart.
 People with an arterial blockage may not be conditioned for such strenuous outdoor activities.

 Exposure to Cold

-Sudden exposure to the cold can cause the blood vessels to clamp down, blocking the flow of blood and causing the skin to turn blue due to the sharp drop in the oxygen levels.
+Sudden exposure to the cold can cause the blood vessels to clamp down, blocking the flow of blood and causing the skin to turn blue due to the sharp drop in oxygen levels.
 A person in this situation is known to be having a vasospastic attack.

 While dressing in warm clothes is important to keep your body heated in winter, try avoiding performing vigorous exercises in heavy, warm clothing.
 This is important because your body will need to release the heat when you are overheated.
 Too much warm clothing can prevent that from happening and cause the blood vessels to dilate.
 This may lower your blood pressure drastically, triggering a heart attack.

 Seasonal flu can also lead to a heart attack in patients at risk.
 Fever due to the flu makes your heart beat rapidly, thus increasing oxygen demand.
-Your blood pressure may also drop below the normal due to dehydration, which again, reduces oxygen supply to the heart muscle.
+Your blood pressure may also drop below normal due to dehydration, which again, reduces oxygen supply to the heart muscle.
 The lack of supply of oxygenated blood can cause a heart attack in winter.

 What Are the Common Winter Heart Conditions